nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part3.rst

 by the application.
 If the persistence mechanism uses a durable database, the aggregate objects can be reconstructed even after the application object is reconstructed.
-If the persistence mechanism uses an in-memory database, the aggregates state will usually be lost when the application object is deleted.
+If the persistence mechanism uses an in-memory database, the state of the application will be lost when the application object is deleted from memory.

 We can construct an application object class instance in the usual way, by calling the application class.